 Take a trip out of town

 Hyde Transit offers a calendar of trips each month.
 People taking classes at Beaufort County Community College may be able to utilize some of these services, depending on their class schedule.
 Due to funding constraints, daily out-of-town trips to BCCC are not available at this time.
 Plan your trip now - view the current Hyde Transit service calendar

 Hyde Transit Funding & Board

 It’s important to note that Hyde Transit is not funded or facilitated by Hyde County.
 This non-profit organization is self-sustaining and almost entirely grant-funded.
-The Fiscal Year 2014-2015 Board Members are: Malcolm Gibbs (Chairman), Julio Morales (Vice-Chairman), Janet Russ (Treasurer), Hortense Burrus (Secretary), Linda Mayo, Justin Gibbs, Barry Swindell, Sterling Tripp, and Kris Noble.
+The Fiscal Year 2014-2015 Board Members are: Malcolm Gibbs (Chairman), Julio Morales (Vice-Chairman), Janet Russ (Treasurer), Linda Mayo (Secretary), Hortense Burrus, Justin Gibbs, Barry Swindell, Sterling Tripp, Kris Noble, and Philip Holloway.
 See Hyde County Transit Board meeting schedule here.

 • Hyde County Transit Passenger Guide